joshi-swetam/Rental-Market-Analysis-Project-one/README.md

      -How does the location impacts average rents between  cities in Ontario and neighbourhoods in Toronto?

-     -Is there any  relation between average rents and vacancy rates between cities in Ontario and neighbourhoods in Toronto ?
+     -Is there any  relation between average rents and vacancy rates between cities in Ontario and neighbourhoods in Toronto

      -To overlay our rental data location wise across Canada and Ontario using API and geo views

-### **Data extraction/cleaning and merging**
+## **Data extraction/cleaning and merging**

-    -The data for the analysis was collected from Canada Mortgage and Housing Corporation (CMHC) can be found here :
+The data for the analysis was collected from Canada Mortgage and Housing Corporation (CMHC) can be found here :

 <https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/rental-market/urban-rental-market-survey-data-average-rents-urban-centres>